saf-dmitry/taskpaper-mode/README.md

 The syntax for query string is described below.

-__Note for TaskPaper app users:__ Though query syntax described here is a valid subset of search syntax implemented in TaskPaper app v3, the search behavior is slightly different.
+__Note for TaskPaper app users:__ Though query syntax described here is a valid subset of search syntax implemented in TaskPaper v3 app, the search behavior is slightly different.
 TaskPaper mode does not support item path syntax together with slice and set operations in search queries relying on tag inheritance instead.
 This behavior may change in future updates.

 ### Tags and Attributes